Perfect Dark: Multiplayer

 Perfect Dark features a multiplayer mode where up to four players and eight computer-controlled bots can compete against each other in different arenas.
 A split-screen is used for multiple players.
 Players start a game unarmed and with a certain amount of health.
 Weapons and ammunition are placed around the arena in preset positions.
 Once a player is killed, they are regenerated unarmed elsewhere in the arena.
 The objective of each game is determined by the scenario being played.
-Scenarios range from the traditional deathmatch mode, where players score points by killing opponents, to objective-based modes such as Capture the Flag and King of the Hill.
-Other scenarios include Hold the Briefcase, where players must take a briefcase and survive with it for as long as possible, and Hacker Central, a game type where players score points by hacking a computer system using a data uplink device.
+Scenarios range from the traditional deathmatch mode, where players score points by killing opponents, to objective-based modes such as Capture the Flag or King of the Hill.

-Aspects of a multiplayer game can be highly customised, including the chosen arena, the winning conditions, and the ability to choose what weapons and items appear where in the arena.
+Aspects of a multiplayer game can be highly customised, including the chosen arena, the winning conditions, and the ability to choose what weapons and items appear in the arena.
 Players can be grouped into teams or compete individually, and they can optionally be shown coloured according to their team.
 The appearance, team affiliation, skill level and pre-set behaviours of each computer-controlled bot can be customised.
 Pre-set behaviours range from them pursuing the highest-scoring player to exclusively chasing the player who killed them last.
 Other behaviours restrict bots to only attack players using fists and disarming moves.
 On higher skill levels, bots perform actions at a superhuman level.
 Players may issue commands to bots of their team to perform certain tasks.
 For example, a player can order an allied bot to defend an area or attack a designated opponent.

 The multiplayer mode includes 30 pre-set challenges against bots that may be tackled by one or more players.
 These challenges cover a variety of game types, weapon arrangements, and level setups.
 By completing challenges, additional features such as new weapons, player models, and bot behaviours are unlocked.
 At the end of a match, the overall results are shown, alongside information about the individual players' performance.
-The game keeps track of player statistics such as damage dealt and distance travelled, and awards players with medals based on how well they performed.
+The game keeps track of player statistics such as damage dealt and distance travelled and awards players with medals based on how well they performed.
 Players are ranked according to their performance; the better the performance, the higher the grade.
 The player's overall progress, multiplayer setups, and character profiles can be saved to the Nintendo 64 game cartridge or a Controller Pak.
 The game also supports the Rumble Pak.